 The Duo AD FS module supports relying parties that use Microsoft's WS-Federation protocol, like Office 365, as well as SAML 2.0 federated logons for cloud apps like Google Apps and salesforce.com.

 The AD FS application is part of Duo Beyond, Duo Access, and Duo MFA plans.

-The Duo AD FS MFA adapter supports AD FS 3 on Windows Server 2012 R2 and AD FS 4 on Windows Server 2016.
+The Duo AD FS MFA adapter supports AD FS 3 on Windows Server 2012 R2 and AD FS 4 on Windows Server 2016 or 2019.
 To protect AD FS on Windows Server 2012 or 2008 R2 use the AD FS 2.x integration.